loopandlearn/news/docs/index.md

 ### What to do?

+**Know that the developers are working hard to resolve this issue.**

 If you have these pods and use an iPhone 16, find a friend with an older iPhone who has a stash of `TWI BOARD` pods and swap pods with them.

 - - -